isomerpages/mti-test/_fec/Emerging Stronger Taskforce/EST Alliances for Action.md

 		</td>
 		<td>
 			<strong>1.
 Digitalising the Built Environment</strong>
-<p>Digitalisation has been a key thrust of the Industry Transformation Maps (ITMs) under the Future Economy Council (FEC)’s Built Environment (BE) Cluster.
+<div>Digitalisation has been a key thrust of the Industry Transformation Maps (ITMs) under the Future Economy Council (FEC)’s Built Environment (BE) Cluster.
 Even as the industry copes with the challenges arising from COVID-19, the crisis has increased collaboration across all parts of the BE value chain.
-This is thus a window of opportunity to accelerate the digitalisation push to raise productivity across the BE value chain – from concept and design, to construction and site management, and facilities management.</p>
+This is thus a window of opportunity to accelerate the digitalisation push to raise productivity across the BE value chain – from concept and design, to construction and site management, and facilities management.</div>
 		</td>
 	</tr>
 </table>